-In keeping with that wish, I can usually be found wandering somewhere in the wild and adventurous territory of books, beauty, and imagination.
+In keeping with that wish, I can usually be found wandering somewhere in the wilderland of books, beauty, and imagination.
 I'm currently at work on a degree in modern doctrine at Wycliffe Hall in Oxford with a focus on theodicy and beauty.
 I'm the author of the upcoming Book Girl with Tyndale Momentum, a book half memoir, half book list, written as my grateful tribute and hearty invitation to the joys of the reading life.
 (I've also authored two guides to the world of children's literature, and a devotional for women - you can see them HERE.)

 And I keep this site updated with news of any upcoming events or forays into the public world where my passion for some burning idea has overcome my introversion and led me to speak in public.

 In the meantime, you can usually find this reader and convinced idealist enjoying the red-doored cottage I share with my loves, poring over theological tomes, hunting for books (for the community library I will one day open), taking a long, windy walk with my beloved, or exploring some corner of this grand old world (15 countries and counting).
 Or possibly, just settling into my blue reading chair with a cup of tea, a touch of music, and a great novel as the church bells out the window toll the start of the darkling hour...

 I am so very glad you are here.